mickeeri/litteraturwebben/README.md

-# Individuellt mjukvaruutecklingsprojekt (1DV430) på Linnéuniversitetet
+## Individuellt mjukvaruutecklingsprojekt (1DV430) Linnéuniversitetet

 Application for organizing books and authors.
 Created with Ruby on Rails and Bootstrap.